microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 1. (**_Optional_**) Import the **Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage** following the same steps as above.
 The examples package is optional and contains useful demonstration scenes for current MRTK features.
 1. (**_Optional_**) Import the **Microsoft.MixedRealityToolkit.Unity.Tools.unitypackage** following the same steps as the foundation package.
 The tools package is optional and contains useful tools, such as the ExtensionServiceCreator, that enhance the MRTK developer experience.
 1. (**_Optional_**) Import the **Microsoft.MixedRealityToolkit.Unity.Extensions.unitypackage** following the same steps as the foundation package.
 The extensions package provides a set of useful optional components for the MRTK.
-1. (**_Optional_**) Import the **Microsoft.MixedRealityToolkit.Unity.Providers.UnityAR.unitypackage** following the same steps as the foundation package.
-This package provides support for mobile AR (phone, tablet) devices in the MRTK.

 > [!Note]
-> Importing Microsoft.MixedRealityToolkit.Unity.Providers.UnityAR.unitypackage requires additional steps to be performed.
-For more information, see the [UnityAR camera settings provider](CameraSystem/UnityArCameraSettings.md) article.
+> Android and iOS development require additional package installations.
+For more information, see [How to configure MRTK for iOS and Android](CrossPlatform/UsingARFoundation.md).
 After importing the Foundation package, you may see a prompt similar to the following:

 ![UnitySetupPrompt](../Documentation/Images/MRTK_UnitySetupPrompt.png)